ksylor/clarity-workshop-exercises/exercise-3/README.md

 nothing to commit, working tree clean
 ```

-15. This time, we'll resolve the conflict by rebasing.
+16. This time, we'll resolve the conflict by rebasing.
 Run `git pull --rebase`, and you'll see something like this:
 ```
 First, rewinding head to replay your work on top of it...
-Applying: Our changes
+Applying: My changes
 ```

-16. This time, if you take a look at `git log -3`, you'll only see `Our Changes` and `Their Changes`.
+17. This time, if you take a look at `git log --graph -3`, you'll only see `My Changes` and `Their Changes` with a nice straight line connecting them.
 No more nasty merge commit!
 ```
-commit bcdc48757175ebcfc96baf4fe460df2252f33eff (HEAD -> master)
+* commit 09a1663975fba8a6bdcc3e2316848a4f118e742d (HEAD -> master)
-Author: Ben Ng <me@benng.me>
+| Author: Katie Sylor-Miller <ksylormiller@etsy.com>
-Date:   Sun Dec 9 13:34:17 2018 -0500
+| Date:   Sun Dec 9 17:59:49 2018 -0500
+|

-    Our changes
+|     My changes

-commit ac389533738c9965a37ded0613ffa5295cfb7505 (origin/master, origin/HEAD)
-Author: Ben Ng <me@benng.me>
+|
+* commit daad8d877915f029f18f3fdd9d3ba6fa60e2f261 (origin/master)
+| Author: Katie Sylor-Miller <ksylor@post.harvard.edu>
-Date:   Sun Dec 9 13:22:06 2018 -0500
+| Date:   Sun Dec 9 17:58:49 2018 -0500
+|

-    Their changes
+|     Their changes
+|
+* commit 39b50afeb8e954421105bff3cf1fbeff570fa804
+| Author: Katie Sylor-Miller <ksylormiller@etsy.com>
+| Date:   Sun Dec 9 11:50:58 2018 -0500
+|
+|     more changes
 ```

-17. `git status` will report that you can now fast-forward on `git push`:
+17. `git status` will report that you are "ahead" of `origin/master` which means you can now fast-forward:
 ```
 On branch master
 Your branch is ahead of 'origin/master' by 1 commit.